helloimalemur/mayday/plan/visuals.md

-To visualize the design and logic of the mobile app and backend service, you can use various types of diagrams and flowcharts.
+To visualize the design and logic of the mobile app and backend service, we can use various types of diagrams and flowcharts.
 Below, I'll describe and outline key diagrams that illustrate the components, their interactions, and the overall flow of the application.

 ### 1. **Component Diagram**